kurtradecki/gcp-xalb-cldarmr-demo/README.md

 ```
 9. Wait a few minutes for the script to complete (setting Looker custom domain takes 10-15 minutes).
 You'll see a message similar to "Apply complete!" and then move to the next section.

+If you experience errors, go to the Troubleshooting section below.

+## Test the setup

+Go to the GCP Console under Network Services > Load balancing.
+Select the load balancer named "lb-gxa" and copy the public IP address asscoiated with the load balancer.
+Using a web browser such as Chrome, browse to either https://<IP_ADDR>.nip.io (eg ), https://<IP_ADDR> or http://<IP_ADDR>.
+* https://<IP_ADDR> or http://<IP_ADDR> will return a cert error though allow you to access the web server.
+* https://<IP_ADDR>.nip.io will return no cert error.
+* There will be a delay for the cert used with https://<IP_ADDR>.nip.io to become active.
+See Cert for External application load balancer section below.

 ## Troubleshooting